William E. Blackstone: Life and work

 Supreme Court Justice Louis D. Brandeis rediscovered the Blackstone Memorial in 1916 during the period of his raucous, at times anti-Semitic, Congressional appointment hearings.
-Brandeis, as head of the American Zionist movement, utilizing the intercession of Nathan Straus who first brought Brandeis's attention to the potential significance of the "Blackstone Memorial of 1891", sought out and formed an alliance with Blackstone.

-Nathan Straus wrote to Reverend Blackstone, May 16, 1916, on behalf of Brandeis:
+Brandeis, as head of the American Zionist movement, utilizing the intercession of Nathan Straus who first brought Brandeis's attention to the potential significance of the Blackstone Memorial of 1891, sought out and formed an alliance with Blackstone.
+Nathan Straus wrote to Blackstone on May 16, 1916, on behalf of Brandeis:

 “Mr. Brandeis is perfectly infatuated with the work that you have done along the lines of Zionism.
 It would have done your heart good to have heard him assert what a valuable contribution to the cause your document is.
 In fact he agrees with me that you are the Father of Zionism, as your work antedates Herzl".

-Brandeis requested that Blackstone reissue a "modern Blackstone Memorial" to President Wilson.
+Brandeis requested that Blackstone reissue a modern Blackstone Memorial to U.S. President Woodrow Wilson.
 Brandeis understood the fundamentals of power politics and grassroots American Christian and American political support.
-Brandeis understood the support that Blackstone would raise for the "Memorial" would enable President Wilson to accept and endorse American Zionism and the later British Balfour Declaration, which set the course for the establishment of the State of Israel.
+Brandeis understood the support that Blackstone would raise for the Memorial would enable President Wilson to accept and endorse American Zionism and the later British Balfour Declaration, which set the course for the establishment of the State of Israel.
 Though 75 years of age, Reverend Blackstone energetically undertook the strenuous project.
-Of particular note, Blackstone secured the endorsement of his Memorial to President Wilson from the Presbyterian Church.
-President Wilson was a religiously observant Presbyterian.
-The Memorial, though presented to President Wilson only privately, was very effective in garnering President Wilson's support and in turn reassuring the British of American support for the Balfour Declaration.
+Of particular note, Blackstone secured the endorsement of his Memorial to President Wilson from the Presbyterian Church in the United States, since the latter was a religiously observant Presbyterian.
+The Memorial, though presented to President Wilson only privately, was very effective in garnering his support and in turn reassuring the British of American support for the Balfour Declaration.
 The Blackstone Memorial of 1916, unlike the Memorial of 1891, was never publicly presented.

-Blackstone remained committed to Jewish restoration and Zionism for the balance of his long life.
-As a believing Evangelical Christian, he witnessed the seeming fulfillment of biblical prophecy as the Jewish state came back to life after 1900 years.
-Blackstone died thirteen years before Israel was founded in 1948.
-Without Rev. Blackstone's lifelong efforts to build American political support and American prophetic understanding of dispensationalism and restorationism, American support for Zionism and the State of Israel might have been very different.
-Famous during his life, he slipped into historical obscurity.
+Blackstone remained committed to Jewish restorationism and Christian Zionism for the balance of his long life.
+As a believing Evangelical Christian, he witnessed the seeming fulfillment of biblical prophecy as the Jewish state came back to life after 1,900 years.
+Blackstone died on November 7, 1935, thirteen years before Israel was founded in 1948.

-Reverend Blackstone died on November 7, 1935.
 He was buried in a modest grave at the Forest Lawn Cemetery in Glendale, California.
-All his evangelical life, Blackstone described himself as "God's Little Errand Boy."